kambi-sportsbook-widgets/head-to-head-widget/README.md

 }
 ```

-1. `eventId` - number - id of the event from which to get the last meetups from
+1. `eventId` - number - id of the event from which to get the last meetups from.
+Normally the widget will get the id from page in which it resides

 ### Build Instructions